-Women in Action Women in Action (WIA) meets the second Monday of the month at 6:00 pm.
-Women from the church fellowship, eat together, and discuss various projects, ministries, and the business of WIA.
+Women Active for Christ Women Active for Christ (WAC) meets the second Monday of the month at 6:00 pm.
+Women from the church fellowship, eat together, and discuss various projects, ministries, and the business of WAC.

 Sunday Night Fellowships Normally after the last Sunday night service of the month we have a finger foods fellowship in the social hall.
 All are invited to stay and fellowship.
 This is a great opportunity to speak about the things of the Lord and get to know each other better.

 Double Branch loves children!
 Though parents are suppose to be the main teachers of God’s Word to their children, the church is also to help them carry this out.
 One way we do this is by having classes for children.
-Classes are on Sunday mornings at 10:00 am in our Sunday School, 5:30 pm on Sunday nights for children up to sixth grade while the main Sunday night service is going on, and 6:30 pm on Wednesday nights.
+Classes are on Sunday mornings at 10:00 am in our Sunday School, 5:30 pm on Sunday nights for children up to third grade while the main Sunday night service is going on, and 6:30 pm on Wednesday nights.
 We also have times especially for youth when we meet for games and fellowship.
-We are excited, too, about our new playground that will be installed at the end of July.
+We are excited, too, about our new playground.

 Though children are welcome to remain in services with their parents, a nursery can be available for every service.
 When you bring your child to nursery you can fill out a one page information sheet including allergies your child may have, who may pick up your child from nursery, and a contact number that we can text or call you at while you’re in service if a need arises.

 We love children and want to minister to them.
 However, we do not have children’s church on Sunday mornings.
-For more information on why, please listen to brother Clint’s sermon [here].
+Though our church offers separate classes for children throughout the week, the church also needs to have times where the church tries to meet together as a whole.
+It is similar to an individual family.
+It can be good for husband and wife to spend time together away from their children, but they certainly need to spend time as a whole family, too.
+Likewise, local churches need times where the whole church can meet together.
 With that said, we want to be accommodating and to assist you if you have a need.
 Parents and guardians can face difficult challenges and need help, as all of us do at times.
 If you would like child care for children that are older than nursery age please ask us.
-We want to help.

 At Double Branch, we want to be accommodating to those with special needs.
 If we can help, please don’t hesitate to ask.